mcfanda/smdeffectsizepaper/README.md

+# Repository for:

-# Repository for _Standardized means difference effect size measures for planned comparisons, trend analysis and other applications of contrast analysis_ manuscript by Marcello Gallucci & Marco Perugini
+_Standardized means difference effect size measures for planned comparisons, trend analysis and other applications of contrast analysis_ manuscript

+by __Marcello Gallucci__ & __Marco Perugini__

 ## Files: